The Empress, the Alembic and the Secret Fire

 The Vieville version, right, mixes things up a bit – bull and lion are switched around and have no wings.
 Since this card depicts a sexless figure facing straight forward, I ventured to see what one might look like as two.
 (Admittedly, it felt taboo, but…for science).

 The male twin has a red cloak, denoting fire and his life force energy is directing upwards, expressed poignantly by what’s left of the sceptre.
 His body, arms open, creates an M for Mars.
 The female twin has a dark blue cloak, denoting water and her large V for Venus directs life force energy downward to her vulva, which she covers with her hands.
 Two opposite triangles, converging as one.
-On the Empress and Emperors’ shields, in fact, her eagle’s wings point upward, his downward, similar to the yin-yang idea of ‘opposite but interconnecting, mutually perpetuating forces.’ [wiki]
+Recall the Empress’ eagle shield.
+Also, that her eagle’s wings point upward, his downward, similar to the yin-yang idea of ‘opposite but interconnecting, mutually perpetuating forces.’ [wiki]

 Vieville twins